General Cleaning for Displays

 • Dust bones using a soft-bristled brush, like a makeup or paint brush.
 If something heavier is needed, you can also use a vacuum with a clean sock over the end.

 • Monitor your bones for signs of mould or pests.
-If you suspect an infestation, seal the bone(s) in an airtight plastic bag and freeze for 3-4 days.
+If you suspect an infestation, seal the display in an airtight plastic bag and freeze for 3-4 days.

 Preserved Insects